 Establishing an alliance with Sea to Sky, in partnership with the local tourist bureau, the host city and the venue, facilitates the process of securing an international meeting and increases the success rate of winning the opportunity to play host.

 Sea to Sky can assist you in creating these partnerships and can help with coordinating the preparation of the bid (proposal) to the international organization.

 Sea to Sky, at no cost to you, will draft an action plan and budget and assist you, the city, and the venue with winning the right to host the international meeting.

 Second Step: Managing the International Meeting

 Once you have won the right to host the international meeting, your role will be to lead and delegate responsibility.
 You will want to assemble your team of volunteer committees and get to work!

 Sea to Sky’s role is to assist you with as much or as little of the work as you require.
 We can help you create the big picture for the meeting (including strategic goal setting), establish the infrastructure and take care of all the mundane but necessary details upon which successful meeting are built.
 We can take on all or part of your meeting to help make it a success.
 Our list of conference management services is a long one!

 An Interview with an International Meeting Co-chair

-Sea to Sky Meeting has had the honour of working with deeply committed professionals who have hosted international meetings, and it has been a privilege to be a part of their conference management team.
+Sea to Sky Meeting and Association Management has had the honour of working with deeply committed professionals who have hosted international meetings, and it has been a privilege to be a part of their conference management team.
 Below is a series of questions and answers regarding Dr. Calisal’s experience as a Conference Co-chair for OMAE 2004.
 We interviewed Dr. Calisal after winning Meeting Professionals International’s Category 1 Global Paragon Award in 2005l

 Co-Chair: Sander Calisal, P.Eng., Professor Emeritus, Department of Mechanical Engineering, University of British Columbia